kxrxn08/Shared-workspace-management/README.md

 ### 	5. Set up environment variables:
 **Create a .env file in the frontend directory and add the required environment variables:**

-	REACT_APP_API_URL=http://localhost:5000
-	REACT_APP_STRIPE_PUBLIC_KEY=your_razorpay_public_key
+	REACT_APP_API_URL=http://localhost:3000

 #### 	**6. Start the frontend development server:**
 		npm start

 ### Running Both Servers
 Make sure both the backend and frontend servers are running.
-By default, the frontend server runs on http://localhost:3000 and the backend server on http://localhost:5000.
+By default, the frontend server runs on http://localhost:3000 and the backend server on http://localhost:9999.

 # Usage